-- Theory of Planned Behaviour (TPB): This theory represents the gain goal-frame.
-In the TPB, three factors determine behavioural intentions: (1) attitudes towards the behaviour, (2) subjective norms, and (3) perceived behavioural control (PBC). - Value-Belief-Norm (VBN) Theory: This theory represents the normative goal-frame.
-It combines the perspectives of value theory, norm-activation theory, and the New Environmental Paradigm (NEP) using a causal series of connected variables that lead to relevant behaviour.
-These variables are personal values (biospheric, altruistic and egoistic), ecological worldview (usually measured with NEP), awareness of undesirable consequences (AC), ascription of responsibility to self, and PN for acting pro-environmentally.

-• Affect Theory: This theory represents the hedonic goal-frame.
+- TPB: this theory represents the gain goal-frame.
+In the TPB, three factors determine behavioural intentions: attitudes towards the behaviour, subjective norms, and PBC. - (2) VBN theory: this theory represents the normative goal-frame.
+It combines the perspectives of value theory, norm-activation theory, and the NEP using a causal series of connected variables that lead to relevant behaviour.
+These variables are personal values (biospheric, altruistic, and egoistic), ecological worldview (usually measured with NEP), awareness of undesirable consequences (AC), ascription of responsibility to self, and PN for acting pro-environmentally. - (3) Affect theory: this theory represents the hedonic goal-frame.
 For the purpose of this study, the affect model developed by Russell (1980) has been used.
-As mentioned, according to this model, affective responses can be categorized into two separate dimensions: (1) pleasure and (2) arousal (Steg, 2005).
+As mentioned, according to this model, affective responses can be categorized into two separate dimensions: pleasure and arousal (Steg, 2005).
 Because the arousal dimension could capture an irrelevant concept in the context of environmental behaviour, only the pleasure dimension can be used to identify affect variable.